A Minkowski inequality for the static Einstein-Maxwell space-time: Introduction and Main Results

 We will apply the inverse mean curvature flow (IMCF) to prove the Minkowski inequality, which we define now (cf. \cite{bethuel2006,huisken,huisken2008,huisken2009}).
 The classical (smooth) IMCF is a one-parameter family of hypersurfaces $\Sigma_t$ given by $x : \Sigma\times [0,\,T )\rightarrow M$ that evolves with speed proportional to the reciprocal of the mean curvature:

 where $\nu$ is the unit normal pointing towards infinity and $H(x,\,t)$ is the mean curvature of $\Sigma_t$.
 We assume the mean curvature $H(x,\,0)$ for the initial hypersurface $\Sigma$ is positive.
 In general, the flow does not remain smooth for all time (see the torus example in \cite{huisken}), and one must work with a weak formulation of IMCF, which properly jumps past times where the flow fails to be smooth.
 However, it was proved that if $H(x,\,t)$ is positive the IMCF is smooth (cf. $28'26''$ in \cite{huisken2009}).
-Precisely, using the conformal geometry (see \cite{brendle2012}) we will prove that $H(x,\,t)>0$ for all $t$.
-Therefore, in this paper we can assume from now on that the IMCF will work accordingly, and for that we will accept $H(x,\,0)>0$ to avoid the technicalities which appear in the IMCF like in \cite{li2017,mccormick,wei}.
+Therefore, in this paper we assume from now on that the IMCF will work accordingly, and for that we will accept $H(x,\,t)>0$ to avoid the technicalities which appear in the IMCF like in \cite{li2017,mccormick,wei}.

 In \cite{huisken}, Huisken and Ilmanen developed the weak solution of IMCF to overcome the smootheness problem of the IMCF.
 The evolving hypersurfaces are given by the level-sets of a scalar function $u:M\rightarrow\mathbb{R}$ such that and